tyndalestutz/bh_vis/README.md

 </br>

-*NOTE: If you're already familiar with and prefer the visualization software [VisIt](https://visit-dav.github.io/visit-website/index.html), older tools originally used to develop this repository can be found in the [depricated VisIt branch]().*
+*NOTE: If you're already familiar with and prefer the visualization software [VisIt](https://visit-dav.github.io/visit-website/index.html), older tools originally used to develop this repository can be found in the [deprecated VisIt branch](https://github.com/tyndalestutz/bh_vis/tree/tyndalestutz/deprecated-visit_tools).*

 </br>